DiptoChakrabarty/api-gateway-kong-golang/README.md

 - All other requests are redirected first to golang service for authentication
 - Once authenticated it is redirected to the backend service
 - Golang service acts as authentication mechanism and python service acts as backend

-- This is a api gateway microservices proect
-- It involves following technologies
-      - Kong
-      - Golang
-      - Python

 ## Initial Configuration
 - Add your Ip Address to gateway in config/kong.yaml